 Anderegg, W.R.L. and E.S.
 Callaway (2012).
 Infestation and hydraulic consequences of induced carbon starvation.
 Plant Physiology.
 159: 1866-1874 (PDF)

 Anderegg, W. R. L., L.D.L.
 Anderegg, C. Sherman, and D. Karp (2012).
 Effects of Widespread Drought-Induced Aspen Mortality on Understory Plants.
 Conservation Biology.
 26(6):1082-90 (PDF)

 Anderegg, W. R. L., J. A. Berry, C.B.
 Field (2012).
 Linking definitions, mechanisms, and modeling of drought-induced tree death.
 Trends in Plant Science.
 17(12): 693-700 (PDF)

-Drought’s Legacy: Multi-year hydraulic deterioration underlies widespread aspen die-off and portends future increased risk.
-Invited presentation at the Ecological Society of America annual meeting, August 2012.
+Linking definitions, mechanisms, and modeling of tree mortality: Modeling drought-induced aspen die-off in Colorado.
+Invited presentation at the Ecological Society of America annual meeting, August 2013.